it-dept-cis/RABET-V-Pilot/docs/source/README.md

 The Pilot will then conduct multiple iterations of RABET-V on product revisions from the participants.
 Depending on the changes, RABET-V will adapt and conduct only the activities required.
 This exercise will highlight the effectiveness of RABET-V to create meaningful but streamlined verifications and help determine the effectiveness of the product architecture and process reviews.
 It will also provide useful time and cost information.
 After each RABET-V iteration, changes may be made to the testing process and the iteration repeated as necessary.

-> Due to time and budget constraints caused by COVID-19, the first pilot did not conduct iteration testing.

 ## Pilot Research Questions